Life Insurance for Smokers

 Given that the difference in premiums charged to smokers compared to non-smokers is so dramatic, you may need to apply for a smaller policy to make the premium more affordable.

-But if this is the only choice, remember, having any life insurance is better than no life insurance at all – even if you consider the death benefit to be less than optimal.
+Don’t be discouraged if this is the only choice, remember, having any life insurance is better than no life insurance at all – even if you consider the death benefit to be less than optimal.

 Smokers are Affected by Other Health Conditions